mahshidhdi/android-sdk/docs/guide/sending-message.md

 By using this priority you notify that you want the message to be sent immediately.

 #### SendPriority.SOON
+By using this priority you notify that you are ok with a few **seconds** delay in sending the message.

+#### SendPriority.LATE
-By using this priority you notify that you are ok with a few seconds delay in sending the message.
+By using this priority you notify that you are ok with a few **minutes** delay in sending the message.

+#### SendPriority.BUFFER
+By using this priority you notify that you are ok if the `PostOffice` holds off sending the message until enough messages are available to create a full-sized parcel.

 #### SendPriority.WHENEVER
 By using this priority you notify that you don't care when the message is sent.
 Messages using this priority will not be sent until another message with a higher priority arrives.

-### Persistance
+### Persistance `(persistAcrossRuns)`
-In several cases a message which is scheduled to be sent with the `PostOffice.sendMessage()` method may not be sent before the application closes.
+In several cases a message which is scheduled to be sent with the `PostOffice.sendMessage()` method may fail to be sent before the application closes.
 For example, if a message is scheduled with `SenderPriority.WHENEVER` and no other message with higher priority arrives in time or if message sending fails due to bad network connectivity.
 In such cases you may want the message to be scheduled for sending again once the application starts.

 The `persistAcrossRuns` determines whether this should happen.
 If `persistAcrossRuns` is `true` then the message will be stored and if it is not sent before the application exits, it will be restored once the application restarts.